mdswyz/mdswyz.github.io/_pages/about.md

 Yuanzhi Wang is currently a PhD student at Nanjing University of Science and Technology, with Vision and Graph Group (VGG) affiliated with the PCA Lab, advised by Professor Zhen Cui.
 He is currently a research intern in the Department of Content Security, Kuaishou Technology.

-His research interests include Multimodal Machine Learning, Generative Model, AIGC, Image/Video Processing, Super-resolution, Object detection, Machine Learning
+His research interests include Multimodal Machine Learning, Generative Modeling, AIGC, Image/Video Processing and Analysis, etc.
+He currently focuses on multimodal perception and understanding under incomplete multimodal scenarios, multimodal/cross-modal generative modeling, and text-guided video generation/editing.

 # 🔥 News
-- *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
-- *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
+- *2024.09*: &nbsp;🎉🎉 One paper is accepted by NeurIPS 2024.
+- *2024.08*: &nbsp;🎉🎉 One paper is accepted by ACM TOMM 2024.
+- *2023.09*: &nbsp;🎉🎉 One paper is accepted by NeurIPS 2023.
+- *2023.07*: &nbsp;🎉🎉 One paper is accepted by ICCV 2023.
+- *2023.07*: &nbsp;🎉🎉 One paper is accepted by IEEE TMM 2023.
+- *2023.02*: &nbsp;🎉🎉 One paper is accepted by CVPR 2023.

 # 📝 Publications